-Dexedrine is the brand name for dextroamphetamine, a potent central nervous system stimulant.
+Dexedrine is a brand name for Dextroamphetamine, a potent Central Nervous System (CNS) Stimulant.
 Dextroamphetamine is also sold under the brand name Dextrostat.
 Dexedrine is prescribed for the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
-Dexedrine promotes focus and calmness in people with ADHD and energy and wakefulness in those with sleep disorders.
+Dexedrine promotes focus and calm in people with ADHD and energy and wakefulness in those with sleep disorders — if used in a manner inconsistent with prescribed instruction, however, Dexedrine addiction can develop.

 Dexedrine is classified as a Schedule II drug under the Controlled Substances Act.
 This means it has a recognized medical use but also a high likelihood of abuse and addiction.
 Dexedrine is administered as a pill to be taken orally.
 Seek help for a Dexedrine addiction.